Shandonvale Station

 Well, I reckon we met all of those, including a bunch of those donkeys who were very definitely on guard duty when we approached a mob of sheep up the yard.

-Now let's get on to the two of those humans.
+Now let's get on to two of those humans.
 Deon & Lane Stent-Smith are your hosts at Shandonvale, and are the reason you'll want to hang around their property long enough to soak up one of the best experiences on offer in the outback.
 The third is a tiny little human called Mia ... she's in for an adventurous life!

 We tried our luck with some red claw pots in the nearby waterhole, went target and clay pigeon shooting on their rifle range, mustering in the buggies, helped Lane feed about a dozen different gangs of "pet" creatures in the paddock near the homestead (she knew most of them by name, even the pigs, and most certainly the young emu).
 There were baby lambs, ducks, goats, chooks ... you name it.
 I keep thinking what a ball little kids would have out here helping Lane with her daily chore.